efnats/chiagarden/chiainit/README.md

 ## Features

-- Mass sysprep forChia farming
+- Mass sysprep for Chia farming
 - Supports XFS, EXT4 and NTFS filesystems
 - Label drives with custom prefixes
 - Lots of safety questions before doing anything
 - System drives (disks where any partition is mounted as /) are never processed
-- Mounted drives are never processed
+- ~~Mounted drives are never processed~~
 - Supports various methods for drive selection (-all, --exclude, drive ranges like sda-sdbz)

 ## Requirements